Teslamax/BMC-Lite-HAT/docs/Wiring-Schematic.md

 - **USB CDC** used exclusively for XIAO debug, control, and programming
 - **Optional I²C OLED display** for UI output

-To support this, the RGB LED GPIOs (GPIO3/4/5) may be reclaimed, and I²C devices used for expanded capability.

 ---

 ## 🔌 Power Wiring